Pokp4n/Pokp4n/README.md

 ## 👨‍💻 About Me

-I'm a **Computer Science student at the International Islamic University Malaysia (IIUM)** with an interest in exploring different areas of computing and technology.
+I'm currently studying **Computer Science at the International Islamic University Malaysia (IIUM)**.

-- 🎓 Studying **Bachelor of Computer Science** at IIUM
+I enjoy learning about different areas of tech and trying things out through university projects, workshops, and my own practice.

-- 💻 Currently strengthening my programming and software development skills
+- 💻 Currently working mostly with **C++, Python and Java**
+- 🔐 Learning more about **cybersecurity and ethical hacking**
-- 🔐 Exploring **Cybersecurity, Ethical Hacking, CTFs and Red Teaming**
+- 🚩 Starting to explore **CTFs and Red Teaming**
-- 🌐 Interested in **Computer Networking and Internet of Things (IoT)**
-- 🧠 Currently learning and working with **C++, Python, Java and Web Technologies**
-- 🛠️ Building academic and personal projects to improve my practical skills
-- 🤝 Actively involved in student societies, technical programmes and university activities
-- 🚀 Always interested in learning new technologies and gaining hands-on experience
+- 🌐 Also interested in **networking and IoT**
+- 🧩 Trying to get better at programming and problem solving
+- 🛠️ Most of the projects here are things I've built while learning

 ---

 ## 🛠️ Languages & Tools

-### 💻 Programming Languages
+### Programming

 <div align="left">
   <img src="https://cdn.jsdelivr.net/gh/devicons/devicon/icons/cplusplus/cplusplus-original.svg" height="40" alt="C++"/>